KubeRocketCI/docs/docs/operator-guide/add-ons-overview.md

     └── chart
     ```

-* **add-ons** - the directory that contains Helm charts of the applications that can be integrated with EDP using Add-Ons.
+* **add-ons** - the directory that contains Helm charts of the applications that can be integrated with KubeRocketCI using Add-Ons.

 * **chart** - the directory that contains Helm charts with application templates that will be used to create custom resources called Applications for Argo CD.

-## Enable EDP Add-Ons
+## Enable KubeRocketCI Add-Ons

 To enable Add-Ons, it is necessary to have the configured Argo CD, and connect and synchronize the forked repository.
 To do this, follow the guidelines below: